Land reform in the Philippines: Marcos administration

-In 1988, under the 1987 Constitution framework which was signed by then-President Cory Aquino, the Comprehensive Agrarian Reform Law created the Comprehensive Agrarian Reform Program, which is also known as CARP.
-The main highlight of the land reform program of Marcos is presidential decree number 27, which confiscated rice or corn lands over 7 hectares by mar and gave it to qualified tenants of the landowner.
+In 1978, the DAR was renamed the Ministry of Agrarian Reform.
+Marcos issued presidential decree number 27, which confiscated rice or corn lands over 7 hectares by the Ministry of Agrarian Reform and gave it to qualified tenants of the landowner.
 However, many landowners were not paid because of martial law.

 Corazon Aquino administration

+In 1988, under the 1987 Constitution framework, which was signed by then-President Cory Aquino, the Comprehensive Agrarian Reform Law created the Comprehensive Agrarian Reform Program (CARP).